rohey/rohey.github.io/index.markdown

 ##  Welcome to the **hypnn** documentation page !

 A neural network that generates weights for other neural networks is called a hypernet.
-The **hypnn** library allows training hypernets for different purposes such as:
+The **hypnn** library allows training hypernets for different purposes such as: multimodal optimization, uncertrainty estimation in regression or classification tasks, transfer or one-shot learning, learning economical ensembles or a set models purposed for different datasets.

 * Multimodal optimization. *The hypernets trained by our library are capable of finding multiple local minima.*